devlucky/fakelink/README.md

-# fakelink
+# FakeLink

-Fake links as a Service
+FakeLink is a small backend that provides FLaaS (Fake Links as a Service), based on the [Open Graph protocol](http://ogp.me/#types)